bonsai-rx/docs/articles/property-mapping.md

 Sometimes you need to synchronize property updates with the data flow, i.e. you do not want the property mapping operator to change the property values outside of notifications emitted by the source sequence.

 For example, imagine a transform operator which is converting a source sequence from one format to another, where the format specification is given by a set of operator properties.
 You may need the target format to change dynamically from time to time, but you may also need to guarantee that parts of the format specification do not change while the operator was converting some other input.
-The [`InputMapping`](xref:Bonsai.Expressions.InputMappingBuilder) operator allows you to do this by synchronizing property updates with input notifications.
+The [`InputMapping`] operator allows you to do this by synchronizing property updates with input notifications.

 [!include[InputMapping](~/articles/expressions-inputmapping.md)]

 <!-- Reference-style links -->
 [`ConvertScale`]: xref:Bonsai.Dsp.ConvertScale
+[`ExternalizedMapping`]: xref:Bonsai.Expressions.ExternalizedMappingBuilder
+[`InputMapping`]: xref:Bonsai.Expressions.InputMappingBuilder
+[`PropertyMapping`]: xref:Bonsai.Expressions.PropertyMappingBuilder